lsprangers/lsprangers.github.io/docs/training_and_learning/LOSS_FUNCTIONS.md

    - Use **KL Divergence** if the ground truth is a probability distribution over items.

 ### InfoNCE Loss
-InfoNCE loss, or Information Noise-Contrastive Estimation loss is used in ***self-supervised learning*** to train models to learn meaningful representations by distinguishing between positive and negative sample pairs
+InfoNCE loss, or Information Noise-Contrastive Estimation loss is used in ***self-supervised learning***, particularly [Constrastive Learning](/docs/training_and_learning/CONTRASTIVE_LEARNING.md) to train models to learn meaningful representations by distinguishing between positive and negative sample pairs

+During self-supervised contrastive learning we take an input data point and augment it with multiple functions to create multiple positive pairs, and then we can compare those with other samples which act as negative pairs

 It does this by giving low loss to similar pairs - i.e. by maximizing the similarity between positive pairs, and minimizing the similarity between negative pairs

+The key idea / intuition is to treat the learning problem as a binary classifier, where the similarity between instances is measured using a probabilistic approach - similar to [Softmax](/docs/training_and_learning/LOSS_FUNCTIONS.md#softmax)

 #### Formal Definition
 Given a set $X = \{x_1, x_2, ..., x_N\}$ of $N$ random samples containing one positive sample from $p(x_{t+k} | c_t)$ and $N-1$ negative samples from the 'proposal' distribution $p(x_{t+k})$, we optimize: